-A final or terminal payment is often included in insurance policies to ensure that the insured person gets compensated when the contract matures.
-Some participating insurance plans may provide a guaranteed dividend amount, determined at the start of the coverage.
-A “with-profits” life insurance policy is another name for one that participates in gain sharing.
+Insurance policies often include a final or terminal payment to compensate the insured when the contract matures.
+In addition, some participating insurance plans may provide a guaranteed dividend amount, determined at the start of the coverage.
+Finally, a “with-profits” life insurance policy is another name for one that participates in gain sharing.

 Understanding Participating Life Insurance Policies

-Participating life insurance policies are typically whole-life participating policies.
+Participating life insurance policies are typical whole-life participating policies.
 The dividend received by the policyholder can be used in three different ways:

 - You can use the money that has come in from any dividends to pay your insurance premium.

 - The money from the dividend can be kept with the insurance to make more interest like a high-yielding savings account.

 - The policyholder can receive the dividend payment in cash as a stock would.

 What Is A Dividend In A Life Insurance Policy?